Hydrogen Production and Delivery

 With a focus on reducing costs and increasing reliability and safety, NREL performs accelerated testing and cycling of 700 bar hydrogen dispensing hoses at the Energy Systems Integration Facility using automated robotics to simulate field conditions.
 View the video of the robot, which mimics the repetitive stress of a person bending and twisting a hose to dispense hydrogen into a fuel cell vehicle's onboard storage tank.
 Researchers perform mechanical, thermal, and pressure stress tests on new and used hydrogen dispensing hoses.
 The hose material is analyzed to identify hydrogen infiltration, embrittlement, and crack initiation/propagation.

 - Fueling Robot Automates Hydrogen Hose Reliability Testing.
 Kevin Harrison.
 (2014)

 - Robot-Powered Reliability Testing.
 Video produced by NREL.
 (2013)

 NREL performs systems-level analyses on a variety of sustainable hydrogen production and delivery pathways.
 These efforts focus on determining status improvements resulting from technology advancements, cost as a function of production volume, and the potential for cost reductions.
 Results help identify barriers to the success of these pathways, primary cost drivers, and remaining R&D challenges.
 NREL-developed hydrogen analysis case studies provide transparent projections of current and future hydrogen production costs.
 Learn more about NREL's systems analysis work.

 - Hydrogen from Biogas: Resource Assessment.
 Genevieve Saur and Anelia Milbrandt.
-Excerpt from the Annual Progress Report.
-(December 2013)
+Annual Progress Report.
+(2013)